johner-institut/it-security-guideline/Guideline-IT-Security_EN.md

 | D.2.d.4 | The product implements mechanisms that can detect penetration or an attack[^C3d-02] and react to them.[^C3d-03] | 3 |   |
 | D.2.d.5 | The product allows the exchange of certificates. | 2 |   |

-[^C3d-01]: e.g. successful and unsuccessful login attempts, calling essential functions (including changing configuration settings), identifying security problems (e.g. self-testing by devices, detection of malware, etc.), installing and removing patches, creating, changing and deleting users, passwords and permissions, adding or removing storage media, connecting or removing neighboring systems
+[^C3d-01]: For example, successful and unsuccessful login attempts, calling essential functions (including changing configuration settings), identifying security problems (e.g. self-testing by devices, detection of malware, etc.), installing and removing patches, creating, changing and deleting users, passwords and permissions, adding or removing storage media, connecting or removing neighboring systems

 [^C3d-02]: For example, the system detects a CPU load greater than x%, a data traffic greater than y MB/s, a storage medium that is fuller than z%, more than n logon attempts within m minutes, and so on.

-[^C3d-03]: Also formulate very specifically, ideally via a behaviour observable at the interfaces such as "turns off", "disables the data connection", "displays the following warning message" etc.
+[^C3d-03]: Also formulate very specifically, ideally via a behavior observable at the interfaces such as "turns off", "disables the data connection", "displays the following warning message" etc.

 ### **3. System/software architecture**